 - When you are done, click Send E-Mail.
-An email (Query to Requester) is sent to the requester.
+A Query to Requester letter (letter code: QueryToRequesterLetter) is sent to the requester.
 For information about configuring the letter, see Configuring Alma Letters.

 Approving a purchase request creates a purchase order line.
 Whether you approve or reject the request, Alma sends an email to the requester.

 To create a purchase order line for (approve) the request:

 Before ordering the item, ensure that a library and/or location is selected in the request.
 If one is not selected, edit the request; see Editing a Purchase Request.

 Click Approve and Order beneath a requestin the row actions list.
 A PO line is created with the status In Review; it then proceeds through the purchasing process, as usual.
 The PO line number appears in the confirmation message at the top of the page.
 Alma sends the requester a confirmation letter, the Purchase Request Status letter (letter code: PurchaseRequestStatus).